dwavesystems/dimod/docs/intro/intro_cqm.rst

 >>> objective = cqm.set_objective(x+y)
 >>> cqm.add_constraint(y <= 3)

-For very large BQMs, you might read the data from a file or construct from a NumPy array.
+For very large models, you might read the data from a file or construct from a NumPy array.